Roger de Flor: Biography

+Legacy and fiction

 The early history of the Catalan Company was chronicled by Ramon Muntaner, a member of the company, in his Crònica.

 The life of Roger de Flor inspired the fictional character of Tirant lo Blanc, an epic romance written by Joanot Martorell, published in Valencia in 1490.
-It is one of the best known medieval works of literature in the Catalan language, and played an important role in the evolution of the Western novel thanks to its influence on Miguel de Cervantes.
+It is one of the best-known medieval works of literature in the Catalan language and played an important role in the evolution of the Western novel thanks to its influence on Miguel de Cervantes.

 Roger de Flor is one of the main characters of The Horsemen of Death ("Surma ratsanikud"; 1963), a historical novel by Estonian writer Karl Ristikivi.
 Roger de Flor is the title and the main character of a historical novel by the late Greek writer and publisher Kostas Kyriazis.

 Spanish poet Mariano Capdepón composed a play dealing with the last days of Roger's life.
 The composer Ruperto Chapí used this text for his opera Roger de Flor (1878).

+He is also shown in Kuruluş: Osman, played by an unknown actor.

 One of the units of the Paratrooper Brigade of Spain is named after him.